 Here are several ways the church can serve during this time:

 - Write letters to Salem members who are isolated in their homes, nursing homes, or assisted living.
 Contact the church office for a list.

 - Donate to Western Wake Crisis Ministry here: http://wwcm.org/financial-donations

 - MissionApex Produce Ministry: Help sort or deliver food.
 If interested, contact Tricia.
-Donate toward purchase of farmers market produce ($200/month needed), or coordinate your small group/BFG to sponsor a month: donations of any amount can be made by check or cash to Salem Baptist Church with the memo designated "West Haven Ministries Produce", or online by selecting "West Haven Ministries" from the drop down menu and adding "Produce Co-op" to the optional memo.
+Donate toward the purchase of farmers market produce ($200/month needed), or coordinate your small group/BFG to sponsor a month: donations of any amount can be made by check or cash to Salem Baptist Church with the memo designated "West Haven Ministries Produce", or online by selecting "West Haven Ministries" from the drop-down menu and adding "Produce Co-op" to the optional memo.

 Bringing the Community Into the Church

 MissionApex Ministry Activities